influxdata/influxdata-operator/README.md

 #### Use backups to restore a database

-First check the backup logs to get the backup directories that storing the backup data :
+First check the backup logs to get the backup directories that storing the backup data which can be used in yaml file for restore :

 ```
 kubectl logs influxdata-operator-f8889bd86-527wn | grep "backup"